 Ritual Slaughter

-Chair of this Sub-group said that a meeting was with the Islamic Cultural Centre Dublin and it was agreed to visit a lamb slaughtering plant to observe the use of a Stunning Assurance Monitor however the plant in question had closed down before the visit could take place.
+Chair of this subgroup said that following a meeting with the Islamic Cultural Centre Dublin, it was agreed to visit a lamb slaughtering plant to observe the use of a Stunning Assurance Monitor.
+The proposed plant however had closed down before the visit could take place.
 As it was the only approved plant of its type, Chair stated that he was now engaging with the Department of Agriculture and Food (DAF) to identify an export plant that might be agreeable to facilitate such an arrangement.
 He is hoping for an early result.

 CIWF enquired if they could accompany the party visiting the plant.
 Chairman stated that this was a matter for the Chair however it is envisaged that only 1 or 2 people will visit plant.